 Scientific name: Elseya irwini (Johnstone)

 Conservation status: The Johnstone River snapping turtle is listed as Least Concern in Queensland (Nature Conservation Act 1992).
-It is ranked as a high priority for conservation under the Back on Track species prioritisation framework.

 Description: The Johnstone River snapping turtle is one of the larger species within the group of turtles known as the northern snapping turtle, or “dentata”, group.
 Females have been recorded with straight carapace lengths (SCL) of up to 34 cm and can weigh up to 4.5 kg.
 The largest male recorded had a SCL of 24.5 cm and weighed 1.7 kg.